12 min read

 The key challenge?
 Data isolation.
 You need absolute certainty that Tenant A can never access Tenant B's data.
 Even a single breach destroys trust and can shut down your business.

 Laravel doesn't have multi-tenancy built in, but the ecosystem offers solid solutions.
-The most popular is Spatie's laravel-multitenancy package, which handles the heavy lifting.
-However, before you install anything, you need to understand which isolation strategy fits your needs.
+The two most popular packages are Spatie's laravel-multitenancy and stancl/tenancy.
+Spatie gives you the bare essentials and lets you build on top.
+Stancl is more opinionated and handles more automatically.
+Both work well.
+But before you install anything, you need to understand which isolation strategy fits your needs.

 The Three Multi-Tenancy Approaches